moxystudio/next-with-moxy/docusaurus/docs/recipes/dato-cms.md

 When creating a new model you should:

 - Choose a descriptive and user friendly name;
-- ❗️Select the option **"Enable draft/published system?"** in the **"Additional Settings"** tab. **DatoCMS** doesn't have draft models by default;
+- ❗️ Select the option **"Enable draft/published system?"** in the **"Additional Settings"** tab. **DatoCMS** doesn't have draft models by default;
 - Check the rest of the additional settings that you might need - e.g. collection order, visualization mode, required content in all languages.

-When creating a new field type for your models you should
+When creating a new field type for your models you should:

 - Choose a descriptive and user friendly name;
 - Select the option "Enable localization on this field?" in case you want it to be translatable;
 - Add all the necessary validations - e.g. mark the field as required or unique, limit the number of records;
 - Add an "Help text" in the "Presentation" tab giving more information about the field.

-> ⚠️ You should avoid using JSON field types as they are not user friendly;
+> ⚠️ You should avoid using JSON field types as they are not user friendly.

 ### 2. How to include DatoCMS in your App